 Workers’ compensation is available to employees who suffered traumatic physical injuries, repeated trauma injuries, mental injuries and occupational diseases.

-How much time do I have to report my injury and file a claim?
+How much do I have to report my injury and file a claim?

 An injury should be reported to an employer within 30 days.
 An injured worker then has a two-year window to file a workers’ compensation claim in civil court.